DennyBahar/dennybahar.github.io/_posts/2019-05-11-holt-winters-method.md

 mathjax: true
 ---

 Holt-Winter is a forecasting method which takes into account the trend and seasonal components of the series.
 Trend is also known as "gradient" or "rate of change" and seasonal is a repeating periodic fluctuations.
-Thus, it is inapproriate for system which exhibit non-periodic fluctuations (e.g. stock market).
+Thus, this method is inapproriate for system which exhibit non-periodic fluctuations (e.g. stock market).

 This article describe how the Holt-Winter method makes forecast on time series data.
 The data to be used is the classic air passengers dataset from year 1949 to 1960.